DWolf-19/awesome-privacy/README.md

 <img src="assets/check.svg"></img> **Instead use**:
 - [Aegis](https://getaegis.app/) - Free, secure and open source app for Android to manage your 2-step verification tokens for your online services.
+- [Ente Auth](https://ente.io/auth/) - Open source 2FA authenticator.
+Provides end-to-end encrypted cloud backups so you don't have to worry about losing your tokens.
+Available for every platform.

 ## Design Tools